Wednesday 27 Nov

 God created us to live with honour and respect, and to treat others this way.
 One way we can do this is by participating in the world of another to the greatest extent we can without violating the values of God’s Kingdom.
 As we participate in the lives of others – sharing hospitality, seeking to understand them, seeking to bless them - we demonstrate honour and respect which comes from an attitude of humility."

-This is a modified excerpt of cross-cultural worker Dave's article in Resonate magazine.
+This is a modified excerpt of Intercultural Worker Dave's article in Resonate magazine.
 You can read the full article in edition 34 here (view online) or here (printable PDF).

 « Back to News